USS Piedmont: Vietnam War

 Three months of the latter tour were spent at Subic Bay servicing destroyers and other 7th Fleet ships serving in the Tonkin Gulf and off Vietnam.

+During its 1963 tour it departed San diego on 26 Feb for Hawaii, then 4 months in Yokosuka, Hokg Kong from July 18-24 then back to Yokosuka, then Kobe, then departed for San Diego on 20 August from Yokosuka Japan.

-During her 1968 WestPac tour Piedmont was still servicing ships in Subic Bay, as well as Kaohsiung, Taiwan.
+During its 1968 WestPac tour Piedmont was still servicing ships in Subic Bay, as well as Kaohsiung, Taiwan.

 In January 1969, Piedmont made a return trip to Southeast Asia in support of the Vietnam war.
-After a visit to Hawaii, She serviced Destroyers in Subic Bay and Kaohsiung, making a port call to Hong Kong.
+After a visit to Hawaii, it serviced Destroyers in Subic Bay and Kaohsiung, making a port call to Hong Kong.

 Left for Westpac tour August 1970, for ship repairs of all kinds on ships of all kinds, a stop was made in Pearl Harbor to load weapons and then on to Subic Bay Naval Base in the Philippines for most of the 7 months.
 The return to stateside was a protracted trip including a week of R&R layover in Hong Kong anchored in the channel.
 Then on to another week in Yokosuka, Japan.
 The northern circle route was taken from Yokosuka, nearing the Aleutian Islands, and returning to the new homeport of Long Beach, CA in February 1971.

 Received rework at dry docks of Hunters Point Naval Shipyard, San Francisco in the summer of 1971.
 Did 3 weeks of coastal maneuvers upon return to Long Beach.